pavia27/restriction-digest/README.txt

 - python 3.6 or higher
 - Biopython installed (pip install biopython)

-Restriction site:
-This is build to accept combination of nucleotides you want to cut at.
-Simply use a "/" to signify where in the restiction site it should cut.

 Output file:
 The output is in csv format.
 Header - header of each sequence in the fasta file